omar-bendary/file_uploader/README.md

 You can acess Swagger UI or ReDoc interface

 * `/swagger/`: Provides a Swagger UI interface for interacting with your API.
-* `/redoc/`: Provides a ReDoc interface for your API documentatio
+* `/redoc/`: Provides a ReDoc interface for your API documentation

 #### Endpoints